 - Regular communication occurs through emails, phone calls and arranged meetings. - Before and after each assessment both internal and external parents are contacted and meetings are held to inform and plan the next step.
-Part of the Assess-Plan-Do-Review plan. - LSU staff are available at Parents Evenings for parent consultations.
+Part of the Assess-Plan-Do-Review plan. - Parents are seen at Parents Evenings and the Pupil Passports\ I.E.P.s are available for inspection and input.